Jhanfer/vivakits-webpage-example/README.md

-This is an example for a store webpage made in Reflex Python.
+This is an example for a web store made in Reflex Python.
 All images do not belong to me and I am not profiting from them in any way.
 It is just an example of a web store.
 NOT USABLE!!!!